KarchinLab/bigmhc/README.md

 All data used in this research can be freely downloaded [here](https://doi.org/10.17632/dvmz6pkzvb.1).

-## MAJOR UPDATE (January 19, 2023)
+## Major Update (January 19, 2023)

 Major updates have been made to the models, code, data, and preprint.
-Please pull the latest versions for using BigMHC.
+Please pull the latest versions for using BigMHC and note the revised training procedure.

 ## Installation